Natyasastra- Mother of all Indian Art Forms

 Once the theatre is got up almost all major and minors deities are to be worshipped.
 Since they are supposed to be present on the stage protecting different sections.
 The Sutradhare[Programmer] is to pray to these deities to afford protection during the night in which the performance is made.

 Characteristics of Dance.

 Angahara-: Derived from two words.
 Anga+Hara.’
 Anga’ means the movement of limbs from one place to another and ‘hara’ Significant the God ‘Siva’.
-In short the movement involving the Anga-means the movements of limbs form one place to another is called Anghara.
+In short, the movement involving the Anga-means the movements of limbs from one place to another is called Anghara.

 Recakas_: Recakas are four involving Pada [Feet], Kati[Hip], Kara[Hands] and Kantha[Neck].
 It stands for separation turning and lifting up.

-In addition to Sanskrit, Various dialects of prakrits are to be used according to the nature of character.
+In addition to Sanskrit, Various dialects of Prakrits are to be used according to the nature of the character.
 This is followed by the different langaugae groups, which are of four kinds.
-1] Atibhasa[For the Gods], 2] Aryabhasa[ Kings and nobles], 3] Jatibhasa[Different communities],4] Yonyantaribhasa[ Sound of birds and animals].
+1] Atibhasa[For the Gods], 2] Aryabhasa[ Kings and nobles], 3] Jatibhasa[Different communities], 4] Yonyantaribhasa[ Sound of birds and animals].

 Natyasastra is the mother of all classical Indian art form and lays down the foundations of a theory and practice of Indian arts, which was adhered, by all theoreticians and practitioners for a period of approximately two thousand years.
-Based on the Natyasastra of Bharata Muni, India has produced numerous art forms, such as Bharatanatyam, Kattakali, Kathak, Kuchipudi, Manipuri, Mohiniattam , Krisshnanattam etc.
+Based on the Natyasastra of Bharata Muni, India has produced numerous art forms, such as Bharatanatyam, Kathakali, Kathak, Kuchipudi, Manipuri, Mohiniattam, Krisshnanattam etc.